-My name is Garrett Gu, and I am a student at the University of Texas at Austin and a member of the Turing Scholars Honors Program, majoring in Computer Science and Mathematics.
+My name is Garrett Gu, and I graduated from the University of Texas at Austin in December 2023, where I was a member of the Turing Scholars Honors Program, majoring in Computer Science and Mathematics.
+I'm now a Software Engineer at Anthropic.
 Welcome to my home on the web!

 This website was designed and built entirely by me, with no libraries, frameworks, or templates except Anime.js.
 Feel free to take a look at the source code!
 It is completely unminified.